edmundedgar/skeet-gateway/contract/README.md

 This will make a deployment with a single initial bot (BBS bot) at `bbs.unconsensus.com`.

+Other commands reference the gateway so you may want to set the environmental variable $SKEET_GATEWAY to its address.

 ## Usage

 ### Adding a bot